The Museum of Timekeeping is an independent charity (1176495) operating from Upton Hall, Nottinghamshire.

 “The Museum’s mission is to inspire and promote public understanding and appreciation of the history, science, art and craft of horology and timekeeping.
 We achieve this by collecting, documenting, preserving, exhibiting and interpreting a collection and library, and delivering exhibitions and public and educational programmes”.

-The Museum’s collection began with the British Horological Institute (BHI) at the time of its founding in 1858.
-The Institute’s members started a tradition of collecting and donating many rare and valuable clocks, watches, timepieces, along with books, instruments and tools, to support the education of clock and watchmakers.
+The journey of our collection began with the British Horological Institute (BHI) in 1858.
+Founding members initiated a tradition of amassing and donating rare and valuable timepieces, books, instruments, and tools, nurturing the education of future horologists.